alcalyn/openhex/CONTRIBUTING.md

 That will scan for new translations keys and add it to translations files.

-Then translate your key *only* in English in `src/engine/locales/en.json`.
+Then translate your key *at least* in English in `src/engine/locales/en.json` or `src/locales/en.json`.

+There is two separate translations folders, because there is two differents components:

+- Engine

+For files relative to OpenHex engine, in `src/engine/`.

+Translations files are in `src/engine/locales/`

+- UI

+For files relative to OpenHex user interface, in `src/App.js` and `src/components/`.

+Translations files are in `src/locales/`